 If you come here regularly or follow me on my social media, you probably know that yoga takes a very big role in my life.
-Beyond the fancy headstands and strange contortions I sometimes photograph myself into, yoga established itself as a daily practice in my life when I started backpacking through South East Asia.
-Spending long hours in crammed public transport or walking with a heavy backpack for several kilometers ended up taking a toll on my shoulders, back and hips and I found that daily stretching and yoga was the best way to keep my body limber and pain-free.
-So today is all about yoga.
+But beyond the fancy headstands (and don’t be shy from trying them! check out those inversions for beginners) and strange contortions I sometimes photograph myself into, yoga established itself as a daily practice in my life when I started backpacking through South East Asia and reading books about yoga.
+Spending long hours in cramped public transport or walking with a heavy backpack for several kilometres ended up taking a toll on my shoulders, back and hips and I found that daily stretching and yoga was the best way to keep my body limber and pain-free.
+So today is all about some cool yoga poses everyone should do every day.

-If you are new to yoga or prefer to be guided, check out my favorite travel yoga videos on YouTube.
-I’ve listed below the poses that I find help the most in releasing weary bodies, so they are great after a long day of work or a long day traveling.
-If all you have is a few minutes, do a quick warm up (I do several sun salutations), and hold each of these poses for a minimum of 2 minutes, repeating on both sides when the case applies.
+If you are new to yoga or prefer to be guided, check out my favorite travel yoga videos on YouTube and favourite online yoga course.
+I’ve listed below some cool yoga poses everyone should do that I find help the most in releasing weary bodies, so they are great after a long day of work or a long day of travelling.
+If all you have is a few minutes, do a quick warm-up (I do 5 to 10 sun salutations), and hold each of these poses for a minimum of 2 minutes, repeating on both sides when the case applies.
+And if you have a lot more time in those buses, read my cool yoga poses for two people and get ready to have some fun.

 2. Wide-Legged Forward Bend (Prasarita Padottanasana C)

-This is a great multitasker as it stretches both the inner thighs and shoulders.
+This is a great must do yoga pose multitasker as it stretches both the inner thighs and shoulders.
 Step your feet wide apart, clasp your hands at the back (keep the palms together at all time!) and, with a straight back and engaged inner thighs, hinge at the hips folding forward and reaching the hands to the floor behind you.
 Make sure you don’t round the back.

 3. Squat (Malasana)

-One of my favorite exercises to do in public while I wait around, ha.
+One of my favourite exercises to do in public while I wait around, ha.
 It’s especially inconspicuous in Asia, as a lot of people just hang out like this.
 Squatting stretches your groin, low back, and hips and is also great for digestion.
 Stand with your feet hip-width apart or wider and your feet slightly out-turned.
-If keeping your heels to the ground isn’t possible, you can place a rolled up towel underneath.
+If keeping your heels to the ground isn’t possible, you can place a rolled-up towel underneath.
 Squat down with a straight back, placing the elbows in front of the legs and the hands in Anjali mudra to help.
+To continue stretching the hips, you can also transpose into Baddha Konasana after the squat.
+Outside of the yoga world, this pose is better known as the butterfly stretch.
+It really stretches your lower back and hips.

 4. Bridge (Setu Bandha Sarvangasana)